microsoft/connected-fleet-refarch/infra/deployment/TelemetryPlatform/README.md

-# Instructions for the Environment setup
+# Setting up the Telemetry Platform

-In this step you will create the necessary test certificates for the Event Grid MQTT broker and deploy all resources to Azure.
+In this step you will create the necessary test certificates for the Event Grid MQTT broker and deploy all required Telmemetry Platform resources to Azure.

+## Deployment Artifacts

+The following resources are included in the deployment:

+- Event Grid
+- Event Grid Topic
+- Function App
+- App Service plan
+- Storage Account
+- Event Hubs namespace
+- Application Insights
+- Operational Insights

 ## Create test certificates